Stock market today: Wall Street drops following discouraging updates on US shoppers and inflation

 NEW YORK (AP) — U.S. stocks are falling Friday following discouraging updates on inflation and how much U.S. households may be willing to spend given all the uncertainty about President Donald Trump's escalating trade war.

-The S&P 500 was down 1% in morning trading and on track to wipe out the last of what had been a winning week.
-If it does, it would be the fifth losing week in the last six for the index.
+The S&P 500 was down 1.7% in afternoon trading and on track to wipe out the last of what had been a winning week.
+That would make this the fifth losing week in the last six for the index, which set its all-time high just last month.

-Lululemon also said tariffs and shifting foreign-currency values may account for about half its expected decline in a key measure of performance: how much profit it can squeeze out of each $1 of revenue.
+Lululemon also said tariffs and shifting foreign-currency values may account for about half of its expected drop in a key measure of performance: how much profit it can squeeze out of each $1 of revenue.

 They're discouraging data points when one of the main worries hitting Wall Street is that Trump's trade war may cause U.S. households and businesses to freeze their spending.
 Even if the tariffs end up being less painful than feared, all the uncertainty may filter into changed behaviors that hurt the economy.

-A report Friday morning showed all types of U.S. consumers are getting more pessimistic about the future, including Republicans, independents and Democrats.
+A report on Friday morning showed all types of U.S. consumers are getting more pessimistic about their future finances, including Republicans, independents and Democrats.
 Two out of three consumers surveyed by the University of Michigan expect unemployment to worsen in the year ahead.
-That's the the highest reading since 2009, and it raises worries about the job market that's been the linchpin keeping the U.S. economy solid.
+That's the the highest reading since 2009, and it raises worries about a job market that's been the linchpin keeping the U.S. economy solid.

 Another report released in the morning also raised concerns after it showed a widely followed, underlying measure of inflation was a touch worse last month than economists expected.
 The data followed reports on other measures of inflation for the month, but this one is what the Federal Reserve tracks most closely as it decides what to do with interest rates.